 Upon receipt of any complaints or charges of discrimination; an Occupational Safety and Health Administration citation; a lawsuit filed in federal or state court; a letter from an attorney, the Human Resources Officer should be immediately notified.

 General Counsel or the Human Resources Officer will respond to all requests for information from an attorney, investigative organization or government agency.
-Managers and employees should never communicate with an attorney or agency without prior consent of General Counsel.
+Managers and employees should never communicate with an attorney or agency without prior consent of In-house Counsel.

 When an investigator appears without prior notice, check identification and obtain name, agency connection, address and phone number.
 Defer further discussion and immediately contact General Counsel or the Human Resources Officer.